R

 Background

-Doug Okuniewicz was born in Phoenix, Arizona, and has lived in Hayden, Idaho, for a number of years.
-He earned a bachelor’s degree from the University of Nevada in 1990 and a master’s degree in communication from the University of Alabama.
-Ballotpedia His professional background spans executive management, intellectual property management, employee benefits consulting, and the management of a charitable nonprofit organization.
-He is an inventor who holds more than 25 U.S. patents and operates AIM Management, Inc., an intellectual property management and small business firm based in northern Idaho.
-Idaho State Legislature
+Doug Okuniewicz was born in Phoenix, Arizona.
+He earned a bachelor’s degree from the University of Nevada, Reno in 1990 and a master’s degree in communication from the University of Alabama, per Ballotpedia.
+He has accumulated more than 25 years of experience in executive management, intellectual property management, employee benefits consulting, and management of a charitable nonprofit organization, as described in his Idaho Legislature biography.
+Okuniewicz holds more than 25 U.S. patents and serves as president of AIM Management, Inc. He is a member of the National Rifle Association and the National Sporting Clays Association, per Ballotpedia.
+He and his wife Lori have two children, according to Vote Smart.

 Political Career